 A variety of Cisco gateways can provide the remote sites with TDM and/or IP-based PSTN access.
 When the IP WAN is down, or if all the available bandwidth on the IP WAN has been consumed, calls from users at remote sites can be rerouted through the PSTN.
 The Cisco Unified Survivable Remote Site Telephony (SRST) feature, available for both SCCP and SIP phones, provides call processing at the branch offices for Cisco Unified IP Phones if they lose their connection to the remote primary, secondary, or tertiary Unified CM or if the WAN connection is down.
-Cisco Unified SRST functionality is available on Cisco IOS gateways running the SRST feature or on Cisco Unified CME running in SRST mode.
-Unified CME running in SRST mode provides more features for the phones than SRST on a Cisco IOS gateway.
+Cisco Unified SRST is available on Cisco IOS gateways or on Cisco Unified CME running Enhanced SRST.
+Unified CME running Enhanced SRST provides more features for the phones than SRST on a Cisco IOS gateway.